Prompt-based Adaptation in Large-scale Vision Models: A Survey: Discussion and Challenges

-Despite the significance of prompt-based adaptation methods, there are critical challenges to using it in practice.
-In the following, we figure out some of them. \begin{itemize}[left=2pt] \item \textbf{Safety Alignment.} Safety alignment is pivotal for the advancement of AI technologies.
+\begin{itemize}[left=2pt] \item \textbf{Safety Alignment.} Safety alignment is pivotal for the advancement of AI technologies.
 The safety of PA approaches should be woven into their development and deployment.
 Key elements in this process include interpretability, governance, and rigorous verification of model properties.
 As stated in \S\ref{sec:taxonomy}, current PA approaches can be understood as a targeted intervention towards expected data distributions.
 Such interventions, however, can involve malicious actors, who may fine-tune models to generate or amplify harmful content, misinformation, or biased outputs (see \S\ref{subsec:privacy}).
 To address these concerns, mitigation strategies can be considered.
 These include robustness evaluations, continuous monitoring of model behavior, and systematic bias audits.
 Additionally, comprehensive documentation of models and training datasets, alongside transparent disclosure of any known biases introduced during model development, is essential~\citep{liu2025re}.

 In sum, aligning intervention directions with human values, goals, and expectations remains a critical challenge.
 Advancing this alignment requires sustained research efforts, particularly in detecting instances of misalignment and formulating corrective mechanisms.